ohtutraininghub/traininghub/docs/CONTRIBUTING.md

 1. At project's root directory `npm install`
 2. Build and start database container with `docker compose up -d --build`
 3. Handle database migrations `npx prisma migrate dev`
+   > **_Note_:** When Prisma Migrate resets the development database, your database
+   > will automatically be seeded with some mock data for development purposes.
+   > Run `npx prisma migrate dev --skip-seed` if you want to skip the seeding.
+   > Later on you can manually trigger the seeding with `npx prisma db seed`.
 4. Stop container `docker compose down`

 > **_Note_:** To access psql CLI in the container run `docker exec -it postgres psql -U admin traininghub-db-dev`